mHC-GNN: Manifold-Constrained Hyper-Connections for Graph Neural Networks: Related Work

-\textbf{Expressiveness of GNNs.} The expressive power of MPNNs is bounded by the 1-WL test~\citep{xu2018powerful, morris2019weisfeiler}.
+The expressive power of MPNNs is bounded by the 1-WL test~\citep{xu2018powerful, morris2019weisfeiler}.
 Higher-order GNNs~\citep{morris2019weisfeiler, maron2019provably} use $k$-WL tests but suffer from exponential complexity.
-Subgraph GNNs~\citep{bouritsas2022improving, frasca2022understanding} extract subgraph features to enhance expressiveness.
-Distance encoding~\citep{li2020distance} and structural encodings~\citep{dwivedi2020generalization} inject additional graph information.
-Our approach achieves greater expressiveness through multi-stream representations without the computational overhead of these methods.
+Subgraph GNNs~\citep{bouritsas2022improving, frasca2022understanding} extract subgraph features.
+Random feature methods~\citep{sato2021random, abboud2021surprising} break 1-WL symmetries via random initialization.
+Our expressiveness result builds on these: the multi-stream contribution is not the random features per se, but the \emph{doubly stochastic mixing} that preserves stream diversity across layers, preventing random features from collapsing through repeated aggregation.